The best microphones for streaming, podcasting, and more in 2024

 Ribbon microphones

 Ribbon microphones capture sound waves with a thin, delicate sheet of metal encased within the mic.
-They’re super fragile and susceptible to background noise, so must be used in a controlled, ideally studio environment.
+They’re super fragile and susceptible to background noise, so must be used in a controlled, ideally studio environment — they're not ideal for on-the-fly recordings like vox pops.

 Ribbon microphones best replicate the sounds we hear in everyday life.
 They have a cozy, vintage tone, and can capture high-end, harsher noises like brass or snare drums without distorting or sounding ‘off.’